 Let's say you've lived in your town for many years.
-You chose the area for its rural character, and the house because it's surrounded by land.
+You chose the area for its rural character, and you chose the house because it's surrounded by land.
 Now your children have moved out, and you don't need so much space, indoors or out.
 Whether you intend to downsize or stay on for the foreseeable future, you'd like to "give back" something to a town that has given you and your family pleasure.

 If you've got more land than is required to meet the minimum lot-size requirements in your zoning district, why not consider a gift of land to the town, or to a nonprofit agency that specializes in the preservation of open space, like forests or wetlands or farms?

 Making donations of land can be highly gratifying.
 People who have lived in a small city, town, or other municipality tend to care deeply about where they live.

 A gift of land is an effective and often inexpensive way to ensure that a town's most appealing qualities will survive well into the future.
 Permanently protected open space provides many positive recreational, educational, and aesthetic benefits.

 It also prevents negative impacts, like unattractive residential or other development.
-If your land abuts existing conservation land, or contains environmentally sensitive areas, like wetlands, or endangered habitats, like vernal pools, or even aesthetically pleasing views, the benefit of your intended gift will be especially high.
+If your land abuts existing conservation land, or contains environmentally sensitive areas, like wetlands, or endangered habitats like vernal pools, or even has aesthetically pleasing views, the benefit of your intended gift will be especially high.

 Apart from avoiding paying more taxes on the land you want to give away, tax benefits are the primary financial reason for making a gift of land to a town or to a nonprofit organization that specializes in the acquisition and preservation of open space.

 It's unusual for a state or municipality to pay for open space.
 Instead, people make gifts of land to a town or to a nonprofit land preservation agency because the value of such a gift is tax deductible.